tphamdo/waiig/README.md

+### Writing an Interpreter in Go

-Based on "Writing an Interpreter in Go" by Thorsten Ball
+Based on "Writing an Interpreter in Go" by Thorsten Ball :)